top of page

 • Former foster care youth

-Certain resources and income are taken into account when applying for Medicaid.
+Certain resources and income are taken into account when applying for Medicaid in Nebraska.
 Some resources, such as your home, one motor vehicle, property used for business, and an irrevocable burial fund, are not counted towards the asset limit.
 Some resources that do count towards the asset limit have a maximum threshold, depending on the family size.
 However, children under 18 and pregnant women are not subject to a resource test.

-Services Covered by Medicaid
+Services Covered by Nebraska Medicaid

 Medicaid in Nebraska provides a wide range of services and care to eligible individuals, including: